Marches Leisure (The Shrewsbury Club) and Holmer Park Spa and Health Club (Herefordshire)

 Contact Lanyon Bowdler Solicitors

 Contact our Business Sale & Purchase Lawyers us a call or complete our online enquiry form, to see how we can help.
-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford so we are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands.
+We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford; however, we are able to assist you wherever you may live in England or Wales.